-The ultra-modern Da Nang Museum presents visitors with a history of the city, the people and the culture.
+The modern Da Nang Museum presents visitors with a history of the city, the people and the culture.

 Da Nang Itinerary: Planning Your Da Nang Vacation

 Now that you know all of the best things to do, it’s time to plan your Da Nang, Vietnam Itinerary!
 To help other travelers see the best of the city, we have created a sample 3-Day Itinerary for Da Nang.
-We designed the Da Nang travel itinerary to build on each day – so it is perfect for visitors who have just one day in Da Nang or three days in the city!
+We designed this Da Nang Travel Itinerary to build on each day – so it is perfect for visitors who have just one day in Da Nang or three days in the city!

 On Day 1, see the top city sights during the day, go to the beach in the afternoon and indulge in the fabulous fare at night.
 Use our Guide to Tour Da Nang Attractions to plan what to see – or book a convenient Da Nang One Day Tour – like this highly-rated tour.
 For tips on what to eat, use our Da Nang Food Guide.

 On the second day, venture outside the city on a day tour from Da Nang.
 Take a trip to Hoi An or join a tour to Hue.
-Alternatively, visitors who want to stay in the city can spend the day relaxing at the beach.
+Alternatively, visitors who want to stay in Da Nang can spend the day relaxing at the beach.

 With 3 Days in Da Nang, visitors can spend their last day at the Ba Na Hills theme park.
 Travel on your own or join a tour for a full day of adventure at the fairytale park.
-Use our Ba Na Hills Guide to plan your day!
+Either way, check out our Ba Na Hills Guide to plan your day!

-Getting to Da Nang is fairly easy; the city can be reached by plane, train, boat, bus, car or scooter.
-We prefer to fly in Vietnam – and the airport is conveniently located near the city center.
+Getting to Da Nang is fairly easy as it can be reached by plane, train, boat, bus, car or scooter!
+We prefer to fly in Vietnam – and the Da Nang Airport (DAD) is conveniently located near the city center.

 Da Nang Airport